VasilisPappas/SQL/Examples.md

 group by release_year
 having release_year is not null;</pre>

-> 'where' statement cannot be applied after 'group by'.
-Instead, usage of 'having' is provided.
+> The use of a 'where' statement is not permissible after a 'group by' clause.
+Instead, the 'having' clause is utilized for this purpose.

-> Also, instead of 'count(*)' we can use 'count(id)', where id is the primary key of the corresponding table.
+> Additionally, rather than applying 'count(*)', we can use 'count(id)', where 'id' signifies the primary key of the respective table.

 ## 5) Which artists (alphabetically) have released albums?
-Get also the corresponding albums:
+Get also the corresponding albums, along with year of release:
+> Here is the case of using 2 tables via 'join'.

-<pre>select art.name Artist, alb.name Album
+<pre>select art.name Artist, alb.name Album, alb.release_year
 from artists art
 join albums alb on art.id=alb.artist_id order by Artist;</pre>

+> Joins are used to combine columns from two tables based on matching values in a field shared by both tables.
+> Something interesting is that the above query shows 'null' for the 'release_year' for some rows.
+But, I am comfortable with the existence of null values in the 'release_year' column, as I have allowed their presence due to the structure of the table.
+> Therefore, a join between both tables entails fetching corresponding details from columns that were specifically designed to not allow null values.

 > Aliases for tables simplify column referencing, improving readability.
 In the instance provided, using aliases distinguishes 'name' columns from different tables.
-I find aliases beneficial even when unnecessary, as they quickly clarify column origins.
+I find aliases beneficial even when unnecessary (like 'release_year'), as they quickly clarify column origins.

 >  Also, 'join' is the same with 'inner join'.

 OR, using a  subquery:
 <pre>select name